Jamesb13579/my-tasty-eats/README.md

 ### User Stories

 As a user I want to:
-*	Register my account easily and efficiantly, so that I can post my recipes whilst also having the ability to update and delete them if I wish.
+*   Register my account easily and efficiently, so that I can post my recipes whilst also having the ability to update and delete them if I wish.
 *   Register my account, so that I can interact with other users through the comment section on the site.
 *   Easily log in and log out of my account so that I can access my personal information.
 *   Find social media links easily so that I can contact the site owner if needed.
-*	Easily and comprehensively understand the main purposes and content of the site, so that I can then in turn gain more knowledge and understanding of how to efficiantly use the site.
+*   Easily and comprehensively understand the main purposes and content of the site, so that I can then in turn gain more knowledge and understanding of how to efficiently use the site.
 *   Navigate and explore different areas of the site in order to find content and be aware of the content contained within where I am on the site.
-*	Be provided with a summary of all posts organised by the most recent which would appear first so that I can easily navigate through the information contained within, and  then quickly decide which posts are relevent to my needs.
+*   Be provided with a summary of all posts organised by the most recent which would appear first so that I can easily navigate through the information contained within, and then quickly decide which posts are relevant to my needs.
 *   Read other users’ posts in full detail and also any comments which are related to those posts so that I can then make an informed decision on whether to review and offer feedback to that user and not repeat other suggestions from previous comments.
 *   Clearly see what other recipes users have posted and also have the ability to interact and open a line of communication with other users.
-*	See clearly what date a post or comment was created so that I can clearly see how relevant and up to date the information is.
+*   See clearly what date a post or comment was created so that I can clearly see how relevant and up-to-date the information is.
-*	Clearly see how many comments are attached to a post before clicking in to the recipe in order to gain an insight into the views and opinions of others in relation to particular recipes.
+*   Clearly see how many comments are attached to a post before clicking on the recipe in order to gain an insight into the views and opinions of others concerning particular recipes.
 *   Post my recipes to the site so that I can connect with others and receive feedback on my work.
-*	Update and delete my own recipe posts so that I can keep the information up to date or fix any mistakes I may notice.
+*   Update and delete my recipe posts so that I can keep the information up to date or fix any mistakes I may notice.
-*	Comment on my own recipe posts so that I can respond and interact with other users’ comments.
+*   Comment on my recipe posts so that I can respond and interact with other users’ comments.
-*	Access the site on various devices such as desktop, tablet or mobile so that the site is universally accessible to the majority of users and have the ability to be accessed remotely.
+*   Access the site on various devices such as desktops, tablets, or mobile so that the site is universally accessible to the majority of users and has the ability to be accessed remotely.
 *   Understand when an error occurs so that I am given clear feedback on what I should do.
-*   As a site admin user, I can log in so that I can manage a supportive online peer code review community by viewing users, profiles, posts and comments, and updating and deleting accordingly.
+*   As a site admin user, I can log in so that I can manage a supportive online peer code review community by viewing users, profiles, posts, and comments, and updating and deleting accordingly.

 ### Agile Approach in this Project

-An Agile Approach was used to develop this site.
-That is, each activity was broken down into small bite-sized portions and performed iteratively, so that as it was repeated, it was tweaked and improved on with each cycle.
+This website was developed using an agile method.
+That is, each activity is broken down into bite-sized pieces and performed iteratively so that each cycle adjusts and improves upon it as work is completed.
 According to a report from the [Standish Group (2018)](https://standishgroup.myshopify.com/), Agile projects are statistically twice more likely to succeed, and a third less likely to fail than waterfall projects.

-To complete the overall aim of the My Tasty Eats idea, 9 Epics were formed (documented under GitHub Issues) and these then were broken down into specific tasks called User Stories.
-These User Stories are small, self-contained units of development work designed to accomplish a specific goal.
-These User Stories then had acceptance criteria attached for each so that it was clear when the User Stories were achieved as each of these conditions were met.
-The acceptance criteria where then further broken down into tasks.
-These tasks were the list of actions required to implement the User Story.
-They described the technical work details and activities to be performed to complete each User Story properly.

-**Example:**

-    **Epic - User Account**

-    User Story - Profile Page:

-    As a User, I would like to be able to easily view my profile page so that I can update my account from there and display the information I would like others to see

-    Acceptance Criteria 1
-    Given that I am a registered user who is logged in When I click the Profile link in the navigate bar Then I am taken to my profile page and can see my details displayed

-    Acceptance Criteria 2
-    Given that I am a registered user who is logged in When I navigate to my profile page and edit my details Then I can click an update button and be alerted that my information was updated successfully.

-    Tasks:
-    *	create a profile app for users’ functionality
-    *	create signal to create a user profile when a new user signs up
-    *	link up views & templates & URLs and display link to profile page in nav after user is logged in
-    *	display logged in users name on the profile page
-    *	create a profile model to add profile picture, contact details such as email
-    *	create form to allow users to be able to edit the information displayed on their profile page
-    *	add update button for users to click to submit their changes
-    *	show success message when user profile update
-    *   manually test this works by setting up a test user

-Story points estimated the effort required to complete a particular User Story in one iteration.
-To create a Product Backlog GitHub Milestones was used to track progress on groups of issues relating to the User Stories.

-Timeboxing defined the iteration where the User Stories were developed based on the assigned priority.
-The MoSCoW Prioritization technique was used to assign priorities for Product Backlog Items to be completed in a particular time box.
-GitHub Labels was used to categories the User Stories into Must Have, Should Have and Could Have.
-This clearly showed which User Stories were more important to implement first and in what order.
-This kept the scope of the project in focus at all times and only implemented what was essential first.

-Information radiators in Agile show real-time, informative and straightforward work status.
-This project used a Kaban board, which was set up in GitHub Projects ([here](https://github.com/ciaraosull/project-4-django/projects/1)) to help keep track of work to do, in progress and completed.
+This project used a Kaban board, which was set up in GitHub Projects ([here](https://github.com/users/Jamesb13579/projects/1/views/1)) to help keep track of work to do, in progress, and completed.

-Within the timeframe work stopped with 83% of the timebox User Story points total of all Must Have and some Should Have prioritised User Stories.
-Only 1 Should Have and 3 Could Have were left uncompleted and are documented in the future features section below.

 ## Features

-**This website takes the users stories mentioned above into consideration to create a positive UX.
-The users stories are discussed in more detail below with examples of how each is implemented.**

 1. **Favicon and logo**